Michael Boguslavskiy

 [§] Class · AI · Marketing

-AI receptionist for afterhours calls with FAQ lookup, message capture, and customer-profile build.
+AI receptionist for the calls you miss, after hours and during the daytime rush, with FAQ lookup, message capture, and customer-profile build.
 Profiles feed automated outreach.

 What it is

-Service businesses that close at night lose the calls that come in afterwards.
+Service businesses lose calls both ways: the ones that come in after they close, and the ones that ring during a rush when everyone is already busy.
 The pattern wires an AI receptionist into the existing phone line: answers FAQ from a knowledge base, takes messages and summarizes them for staff in the morning, and quietly captures every caller's name and birthday into a profile.
 Those profiles then feed birthday outreach with a coupon, cross-sell to related products, or just a friendly note from the business.

 Why it works